 Home Maintenance

 A lot of people overlook this factor, but it can be costly.
 When you are renting, you likely have someone you can call with anything that goes wrong in the unit.
 If your sink is leaking, you can call maintenance to fix it.
-When you buy a home, all repairs and maintenance are in your hands.
-Do you know how to maintain a home?
-Do you have the budget to pay for repairs as needed?
-Then check out this homebuying maintenance guide!

 Future of Household

-• Outside of the cost of homebuying or renting, consider your household’s future.
+Outside of the cost of home buying or renting, consider your household’s future.
 What we mean by this is, consider who will be living in the household in the near to long-term future.
 No estimation can be exact, but here are some questions to run through:

 • Will you be expanding your family in the future?
 If so, you may need more bedroom space or more family room space.